About This Site

 Colophon

 I’ve gone through all sorts of different frameworks and tools for building websites including Wordpress, Ghost, wikis, and any number of static site generators.
+Most recently I was on Gatsby for about 5 years.
 A lot of people prefer a tool they can just setup and start writing.
 Because that’s the focus: writing.
 I’m just not wired like that.
 I’ll use all sorts of templated or no-code tools to move projects along faster.
 But this right here is my home on the internet, and it will always need to be handcrafted dammit!
 Don’t know why, but that’s how it is.

 Here’s where I’ve ended up:

-and get live-reloading and local updates.
-It’s got all the fanciness of Webpack and fast builds and super quick page reloads. - The Tumble is it’s own beast.
+- The Tumble is its own beast.
 I have a system for updating it via emails to myself and I’ve written about that separately.

 - Hosting by Netlify.
 Free for small stuff and very developer friendly.
-They let you fix software versions, import environment variables (secrets, etc.) and deploy via
+They let you pin software versions, set environment variables, and deploy via